openplayerjs/openplayerjs/docs/usage.md

 The only 3 requirements to invoke the player are:

--   A valid media source, such as MP4, MP3, HLS or M(PEG)-DASH.
+-   A valid media source, such as MP4, MP3 or HLS.
 -   The `controls` and `playsinline` attributes to provide cross-browser support.
 -   The `op-player__media` class name to invoke the player.
 You can add `op-player` class as well, if you don't require any Javascript configuration.